 Kim and Carolyn purchased the llamas in 1999 and they have been an attraction since.
-The gardens north of the barn are raised beds, with soil added atop the soil to increase the normally thin soil in this region.
+The gardens north of the barn are raised beds, with soil added atop the soil to increase the normally thin, sandy soil in this region.
 The first high tunnel was a used and broken unit that Kim resurrected.
 Kim installed it atop a raised bed and began the barn store called “Moonstone Farm and Forest.”
 The larger green house had its raised bed beneath it designed for the coming structure.
 There is some 30 inches of topsoil inside this tunnel in a region that is often pleased to have 4”.
-The store started as a brick-a-brack and old things store with vegetables, and has become a primarily vegetable stand inside part of the barn, with a self serve stand for the 24 hour customer.
+The store started as a brick-a-brack and old things store with vegetables, and became a primarily vegetable stand inside part of the barn, with a self serve stand for the 24 hour customer.

 The barn was featured on the cover of Adirondack Life magazine in 1992 – and in the Adirondack Life calendar in 2006.

 Ray McCasland dreamed of having what he called an Adirondack Camp Room adjoining the house.
 Kim put significant work into it and Erin & Jake finished the room in 2018 – using reclaimed materials whenever possible.